Pylons/acidfs/README.rst

   past states, roll back particular changes, replicate the repository remotely, etc.

-+ Changes to a `GitFS` filesystem are synced automatically with any other database making use of the `transaction` package and its two phase commit protocol, eg. `ZODB` or `SQLAlchemy`.
++ Changes to a `AcidFS` filesystem are synced automatically with any other database making use of the `transaction` package and its two phase commit protocol, eg. `ZODB` or `SQLAlchemy`.